0

 Remove cucumbers and vegetables from the jar using a slotted spoon to drain the liquid.
 Serve in a small bowl as a snack or easy side dish.

-Delicious Main Courses to Serve with Cucumber Salad
+Main Course Ideas to Serve with Cucumber Salad

 This recipe can become an heirloom to pass down for your family too, so try making it the next time you’re looking for a salad.
 If you make this recipe, I would really appreciate it if you would give it a star review!
 If you have a picture of your finished dish, post it on Instagram using the hashtag #laurenslatest and tagging me @laurens_latest.